KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 ![KmeansExamples](../images/Kmeans3k4clusters.png)
 Image by author using Python code.

 Above is the GAkmeans code using all the validation images, both from folder '0' and '1'.
 This time I took out the labels showing the image names, since there are around 3,000 images, so the labels overlap too much to read them.
+Again, the purple cluster is CEX.
+The others are PG.

 ![KmeansExamples](../images/Kmeans3k4clusterCloseup.png)
 Image by author using Python code.